-Based on experience in Australia and around the world, Council considers that sustainablybased Corridor activation leading to more liveable environments in inner city areas, requires the inclusion of significantly enhanced public transport.
+Based on experience in Australia and around the world, Council considers that sustainably based Corridor activation leading to more liveable environments in inner city areas, requires the inclusion of significantly enhanced public transport.
 Consequently, Council does not agree with numerous road network capacity increases recommended in the study and is unlikely to accept these unless these enhance public and active transport outcomes.

-That said many of the strategies and actions recommended in the Transport Plan are strongly supported by Council, including, but not limited to, proposals such as:
+That said many of the strategies and actions recommended in the Transport Plan are strongly supported by Council and have been integrated into the Planning Proposal and supporting draft DCP amendments (Kings Bay, Leichhardt, Taverners Hill).